JorjaFox/library/content/posts/recaps/csi/dead-woods.md

 ## Synopsis

 Abby Fisher, the sole survivor of a mass murder when her father, Barry. killed the family on a camping trip, is involved in a robbery gone bad with her bad-boy-boyfriend, Slade.
-While **Sara**, who worked the case a decade ago, is upset (she hates Slade), she's stunned to learn that Abby now remembers details about the case.
+While Sara, who worked the case a decade ago, is upset (she hates Slade), she's stunned to learn that Abby now remembers details about the case.
 Abby remembers that someone picked her up and put her in the sleeping bag, not knowing she was still alive, but the man had a beard and a smell that was not her father's.

 An autopsy and blood test of the exhumed body of the father shows he'd been drugged with a knockout drug.
 It's enough to reopen the case, and fingerprints belonging to registered sex offender Garth Fogel are found in the tent.
 Fogel's also the biological father of Hannah, Abby's older sister.
 Cathy, the mom, had told everyone that Hannah's father died in a car accident.